 Of important note, New Providence is also a borough of artists.
 New Providence has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape New Providence’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 21.88% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 21.88% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Despite being a small borough, New Providence has a lot of people using the train to get to and from work every day.
 Most of these people on the train are using it to get to good jobs in other cities.